karimAlzoubi/SPAS-Scientific-Papers-Agents-Suite/README.md

 > [!IMPORTANT]
 > **SPAS (Scientific Papers Agents Suite)** is a private, proprietary software suite and the exclusive intellectual property of **Mohammad Karim Alzoubi** and **Osama Shakaki**.

-This repository is a dedicated submission for the **Agenticthon Hackathon**.
+This repository is a dedicated submission for the **Agentic-thon Hacka-thon**.
 Access is strictly limited to authorized judges and evaluators.

 *   **Non-Open Source:** This project is **NOT** open-source.
 All rights are reserved by the authors.
 *   **Usage Restriction:** Unauthorized cloning, copying, distribution, or execution of any part of this suite for any reason (academic, commercial, or personal) is strictly prohibited.